 (b) Construction Manager’s Representative expressly waives such requirement for that shipment.

 3.22.4 Notice of Shipment.
-Contractor recognizes that failing to comply with this Section 3.22 may jeopardize Owner’s insurance program.
+Contractor recognizes that failing to comply with this Section 3.22 may jeopardize Construction Manager’s insurance program.
 Contractor shall provide the Insurance Representative with a load and transportation plan forty five (45) days prior to loading.
-Contractor shall provide Owner with reasonable advance notice of the expected packing date and the expected loading date of any such shipment, and shall provide a minimum of two (2) Business Days advance notice of the actual packing date and the actual loading date of such shipment.
-Owner may designate its Insurance Representatives as recipient of the notice.
-Provided Contractor has provided Owner with the notice by the notice dates, if the Insurance Representative is not available to perform the necessary inspections on the dates of loading indicated in Contractor’s notice, or the recommendations of the Insurance Representative are mutually agreed by Owner and Contractor to be unreasonable, Owner shall extend the applicable Guaranteed Completion Date to the extent completion of the Work is delayed by such unavailability or unreasonable recommendations, and shall compensate Contractor for any applicable costs including demurrage attributable thereto.
+Contractor shall provide Construction Manager with reasonable advance notice of the expected packing date and the expected loading date of any such shipment, and shall provide a minimum of two (2) Business Days advance notice of the actual packing date and the actual loading date of such shipment.
+Construction Manager may designate its Insurance Representatives as recipient of the notice.
+Provided Contractor has provided Construction Manager with the notice by the notice dates, if the Insurance Representative is not available to perform the necessary inspections on the dates of loading indicated in Contractor’s notice, or the recommendations of the Insurance Representative are mutually agreed by Construction Manager and Contractor to be unreasonable, Construction Manager shall extend the applicable Guaranteed Completion Date to the extent completion of the Work is delayed by such unavailability or unreasonable recommendations, and shall compensate Contractor for any applicable costs including demurrage attributable thereto.
 Contractor acknowledges that all efforts and delays (other than as set forth in this Section 3.22 or as a result of Force Majeure or Owner Delay) associated with receiving the Insurability Certificate shall not be grounds for extension to the Guaranteed Completion Date.

 3.23 Compliance with Recommendation.